-Winner of the 2013 Robert J. Harth Conducting Prize from the Aspen Music Festival, Roderick Cox is the 2014 Project Inclusion Conducting Fellow with the Chicago Sinfonietta.
+Winner of the 2013 Robert J. Harth Conducting Prize from the Aspen Music Festival, Roderick Cox is the newly appointed Assistant Conductor of the Minnesota Orchestra, and the Project Inclusion Conducting Fellow of the Chicago Sinfonietta.
 He served for two years as the Assistant Conductor of the Alabama Symphony Orchestra and Music Director of the Alabama Symphony Youth Orchestra.
 A native of Macon, Georgia, he has been recognized nationally as a gifted young conductor, described as "uncommonly talented” and "extremely musical."

 Roderick earned his Master of Music degree in conducting from Northwestern University in Evanston, Illinois.
 His conducting teachers have been Mallory Thompson and Victor Yampolsky, Robert Spano, Larry Rachleff, Mei-Ann Chen, and Adrian Gnam.
-In May 2009, Roderick graduated summa cum laude from Columbus State University's Schwob School of Music, where he received his Bachelor’s Degree in music education.
+In May 2009, Roderick graduated summa cum laude from Columbus State University's Schwob School of Music, where he received his Bachelor of Music in Music Education

 News & Updates